What you need to know about coronavirus right now

 YouTube no longer high definition in EU

-Youtube said on Friday it will reduce its streaming quality in the European Union to avoid internet gridlock as thousands of Europeans are confined to their homes.
+YouTube said on Friday it will reduce its streaming quality in the European Union to avoid internet gridlock as thousands of Europeans are confined to their homes.

 “We are making a commitment to temporarily switch all traffic in the EU to standard definition by default,” the company said in a statement.